PGMY/q2w3-fixed-widget/readme.txt

 == Description ==

-This is a very lightweight plugin with greate functionality! )
+This is a very lightweight plugin with great functionality! )

 Enable "Fixed widget" option on ANY active widget (see [screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/)) and it will be always in sight when page is scrolled down.